-Your credit score is a reflection of your reliability based off of past economic behaviors.
+Your credit score is a reflection of your reliability based on past economic behaviors.
 It's used by creditors, landlords, insurance agencies, government agencies, even employers.
-It tells a financial story of you.
+It tells part of your financial story.

-There are a lot of different factors that go into determining your credit score.
-Most companies that you borrow from, pay a bill to, or even have an account with, have the power to report information to the credit bureaus.
+There are many factors that contribute to your credit score.
+Most companies that you borrow from, pay a bill to, or even have an account with, have the ability to report information to the credit bureaus.
 So, it's important to respect those relationships.

 Due to the many factors that go into determining your credit score, sometimes there are inaccuracies, which is why it’s important to monitor your credit report on an annual basis.
 If you do find an error, you dispute it by writing a detailed letter and sending it with a copy of the report noting the inaccuracy.
 Send it via certified mail, save a copy for yourself plus all receipts.
 Credit bureaus are required by law to investigate and revise any inaccuracies.